upadhyay-p/Team2-Case-Study-1/README.md

 # Team2-Case-Study-1
 repo for case study 1

-## Lets have a walkthrough our project :-
+## Lets first have a walkthrough our project :-

 ![Screenshot](assets/walkthrough.png)